mukul0x9/baresg/README.md

 # Baresg

-A static site generator built from scratch in Python — no external dependencies, no frameworks, nothing outside the standard library.
+A static site generator built from scratch in Python

 The goal wasn't to ship a tool.
 It was to understand how the pieces actually work.